This is why Israel is trying to ban Arab TV channel Al Jazeera

 For the ban's supporters, however, the move is long overdue.

-"Al Jazeera has been guilty of terrible and fundamentally unprofessional reporting that uses incitement to please their radical paymasters in the Hamas and Muslim Brotherhood," said Dan Diker at the Jerusalem Center for Public Affairs, referring to two Islamist organizations based in Gaza and Egypt respectively.
+"Al Jazeera has been guilty of terrible and fundamentally unprofessional reporting that uses incitement to please their radical paymasters in the Hamas and Muslim Brotherhood," said Dan Diker at the Jerusalem Center for Public Affairs, a think tank with ties to Netanyahu's government, referring to two Islamist organizations based in Gaza and Egypt respectively.

 "Israel is saying, 'Enough is enough,' and that you cannot exploit our democratic system in order to assault our democratic country via your propagandistic and radical-Islamic reporting," Diker told NBC News.